Tsunami014/Blaze-Sudio/readme.md

 Things to note:
 1. # **<u>Still in progress</u>**
-2. This project comes with 3 python libraries built into it; [pyguix](https://github.com/DarthData410/PyGames-pyguix), [Pyldtk](https://github.com/LGgameLAB/pyLdtk) and [textboxify](https://github.com/hnrkcode/TextBoxify/tree/master).
+2. This project comes with 3 python libraries built into it; [pyguix](https://github.com/DarthData410/PyGames-pyguix) (Actually I think I removed that one... must check.), [Pyldtk](https://github.com/LGgameLAB/pyLdtk) and [textboxify](https://github.com/hnrkcode/TextBoxify/tree/master).
 This is for a couple of reasons:
     1. (The main one) I can modify it myself
-    1. It can't be installed with pip (maybe it got taken down?
+    2. It can't be installed with pip (last time I tried) (maybe it got taken down?
 I don't know, or maybe I'm just bad (says the person who made *this*))
-    2. I don't have to wory about dependancy issues with those two packages
+    3. I don't have to wory about dependancy issues with those two packages (tho that's not that big of a deal)
-    4. You guys don't have to install another package
+    4. You guys don't have to install another package :)
     5. It won't ever change (unless I change it myself)